QuentinRa/blog.quentinra.dev/games/assets/index.md

 # Game assets

-Links to find your assets (backgrounds, sprites, musics, sounds, sfx, ...) for your game.
+Links to find your assets (backgrounds, sprites, music, sounds, SFX, ...) for your game.

 **Best marketplaces**